astrowonk/aoc_dashboard/README.md

 Things to do:

-* Improve upon the very rudimentary layout.
+* Improve upon the rudimentary layout.
 Not sure tabs are the best way to organize things.

 * If the data store is empty/missing an upload, show some sort of example data. (or perhaps a "load example data" button...)

+* The dev branch has clickable column headers that link to the day's AoC problem and [bootstrap tooltips](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/tooltip/) but requires my [Dash DataFrame Table](https://github.com/astrowonk/dash_dataframe_table) module so I'm not sure I'll merge to main yet.

 # Sample Images